elarchi/elarchi/README.md

 # Hi there  🌞 I'm Emilie Leury, React Developer & architect-sociologist

-[ 👉🏾 Looking for a job in the UK, 📍Brighton—London]
+[ 👉🏾 Looking for a job in the UK, 📍Brighton — London]

 I am insatiably curious, always learning, deepening and crossing disciplines to innovate on social and ecological justice projects.